JeromeJu/TKG/scripts/liveMonitor_countTests/README.md

 The liveMonitor scripts report on the number of openjdk tests or the live status in a particular directory, addressing the user story of a developer that is running tests locally and wishes to see the live status.

-User stories:
+## User stories:
--Developer wishes to know how many tests in total there are in a particular directory (more granular than test targets defined in playlists)
+- Developer wishes to know how many tests in total there are in a particular directory (more granular than test targets defined in playlists)

--Developer wishes to have current test status during a live run of tests on their laptop (more granular that TAP results)
+- Developer wishes to have current test status during a live run of tests on their laptop (more granular that TAP results)

 [Related Issue](https://github.com/adoptium/TKG/issues/176)